List of Dutch inventions and innovations: Shareholder activism (17th century)

 In 1609, Isaac Le Maire filed a petition against the VOC, marking the first recorded expression of shareholder activism.
 Le Maire formally charged that the directors (the VOC's board of directors – the Heeren XVII) sought to "retain another's money for longer or use it ways other than the latter wishes" and petitioned for the liquidation of the VOC in accordance with standard business practice.

 The first shareholder revolt happened in 1622, among VOC investors who complained that the company account books had been "smeared with bacon" so that they might be "eaten by dogs."
 The investors demanded a "reeckeninge," a proper financial audit.

 A Satire of Tulip Mania by Jan Brueghel the Younger (ca. 1640) depicts speculators as brainless monkeys in contemporary upper-class dress.

 First modern economic miracle (1585–1714)

 The Dutch economic transition from a possession of the Holy Roman Empire in the 1590s to the foremost maritime and economic power in the world has been called the "Dutch Miracle" (or "Dutch Tiger") by some economic historians, including K. W. Swart.
 During their Golden Age, the provinces of the Northern Netherlands rose from almost total obscurity as the poor cousins of the industrious and heavily urbanised southern regions (Southern Netherlands) to become the world leader in economic success.
 Its manufacturing towns grew so quickly that by the middle of the century the Netherlands had supplanted France as the leading industrial nation of the world.

 Dynamic macroeconomic model (1936)

 Dutch economist Jan Tinbergen developed the first national comprehensive macroeconomic model, which he first built for the Netherlands and after World War II later applied to the United States and the United Kingdom.

-Fairtrade certification (1988)

-The concept of fair trade has been around for over 40 years, but a formal labelling scheme emerged only in the 1980s.
-At the initiative of Mexican coffee farmers, the world's first Fairtrade labeling organisation, Stichting Max Havelaar, was launched in the Netherlands on 15 November 1988 by Nico Roozen, Frans van der Hoff and Dutch ecumenical development agency Solidaridad.
-It was branded "Max Havelaar" after a fictional Dutch character who opposed the exploitation of coffee pickers in Dutch colonies.